nikdunna/rythmiq/README.md

-Ryhtmiq by: Nik Dunna, Benjamin Parker, Pratith , Angan Samadder
+Ryhtmiq by: Nik Dunna, Benjamin Parker, Pratith Pingili, Angan Samadder

 What is Rythmiq?